 If you can study Maths A level then do so.
 It is a fantastic subject!

-Both Mathematics and Further Mathematics are offered at AS and A level and pupils consider the subject both as a discipline in its own right and as a support for other curriculum areas.
-Physics, Chemistry, Biology, Computing, Geography, Psychology, Sociology , Economics and Business Studies all use some kind of Maths and, even in essay based subjects, A level Maths can be useful as it teaches you to think in a logical way, something which is vital when putting across your argument.
+Mathematics is offered at AS and A level and pupils consider the subject both as a discipline in its own right and as a support for other curriculum areas.
+Physics, Chemistry, Biology, Computer Science, Geography, Psychology, Sociology , Economics and Business Studies all use some kind of Maths and, even in essay based subjects, A level Maths can be useful as it teaches you to think in a logical way, something which is vital when putting across your argument.
 An A level in Mathematics is also a sought-after and, in many cases, necessary qualification for many Higher Education courses.

 The Maths A level teaching at St Catherine’s has been outstanding!